MengChiehLiu/Comprehensive-Income-Statement-Generator-using-XBRL/README.md

 Download the compiled XBRL file set first into the same folder of this code

-Just use the default name as the folder name while decompress decompression
+Just use the default name as the folder name while decompression

 https://mops.twse.com.tw/mops/web/t203sb02